0x3F-Lab/love-letters/README.md

 - Assign yourself
 - Turn into issue
 - Create branch from issue (MAKE SURE SOURCE IS DEVELOPMENT)
-- Do code for issue
+- Do code for issue (remember auto format on push)
-- Pull request into development
+- Pull request into development (2 approved reviews)
-- Pull request into main
+- Pull request into main (2 approved reviews)

 ## ACTIONS

-- on push this will auto format code, so make sure you pull the formatted code after pushing
+**on push** to any branch, will automatically format code, so if you do a push (which you should only be doing for big changes), make sure to pull the formatted code a little bit after, this will ensure that the code we are storing on the repo is easy to read and looks good (also make sure you comment your code)

-- will also auto request reviews and notify discord of change
+**on pull request** to any branch, will message the discord and will also request everyone to approve changes, ensure AT LEAST 2 approvals before merging (please review properly)

 # What we need to add